clappr/clappr/INSTALLING.md

 ```

 #### Installing for [browserify](http://browserify.org/)
-Browserify will look at the `browser` field in `package.json` and use the built verison of the project.
+Browserify will look at the `main` field in `package.json` and use the built verison of the project.

 ### Installing for development